vfxetc/sgcache/docs/index.rst

 of the Shotgun API, except in a few circumstances:

-1. There is a slight delay for changes made in the Shotgun web UI to propagate to the cache.
-By default it averages to ~3 seconds.
+1. There is a slight delay for changes made in the Shotgun web UI to propagate to the cache as the cache must poll for changes.
+The default :data:`poll interval <sgcache.config.WATCH_IDLE_DELAY>` is 5 seconds.

-2. API use which does not pass through the cache will not be immediately caught if their API keys do not generate events.
+2. API use which does not pass through the cache will not be immediately reflected in the cache if the API keys used do not generate events, and must wait for a scan for changes.
+The default :data:`scan interval <sgcache.config.SCAN_INTERVAL>` is 5 minutes.

 3. The cache does not return the ``name`` :ref:`identifier_column` that Shotgun does.
    This is by design, but could be added as a configurable feature if there